EtherealAlli/csc6/README.md

 # csc6
-A repository for work in CSC IV.
+A repository for work in CSC VI.